akashravi/SWAN-Package-Manager/index.md

 In SWAN, users can create projects and store their notebooks, input/output files, etc. Internally, a project is a special type of folder that can be used as a container for your work.
 It is also the unit of sharing in SWAN: you can share a project with your colleagues and thus provide them with everything they need to run the notebooks you created.

+Software packages in SWAN are retrieved on the fly from an HTTP-based file system called [CVMFS](https://cernvm.cern.ch/portal/filesystem) (CernVM File System) allowing users to forget about installation, configuration, and compatibility of packages.
+Due to the [centrally managed software](http://lcginfo.cern.ch/), provided by CVMFS, a user trying to open the shared notebook doesn’t have to worry about compatibility with its software stack, since they are the same.
+However, SWAN is also used by users who need to install their own packages, breaking this seamless sharing experience.

 The objective of this GSoC project is to create a package manager for SWAN (in the shape of a Jupyter extension), that will allow users to keep track of the packages needed by their “projects”.
-This lets users seamlessly manage their projects and dependencies.
+This lets users manage their projects and dependencies.

 The extension allows users to install python modules (and their respective versions) via a user interface, making them available inside the corresponding project.
 People who open a shared project would automatically get a prompt to install all the required missing packages.
 It thus encourages reproducible results and collaborative analysis.